~ helping you achieve the experience you desire

-We respectfully provide non-medical guidance, and honour the decisions made by the women who place their trust in us.
+We respectfully provide non-medical and the decisions made by the women who place their trust in us.

 Labour can be short, long, easy, hard, early or late...the variations are infinite and we do not write the script.

-And, while you can't predict your labour, you can stack the deck in your favour of having a satisfying experience:
+And, while you can't predict you can stack the deck in your of having a satisfying experience:

-Remain open to all possibilities of how labour might unfold;
+Remain open to all possibilities of how might unfold;

 Prepare your body and mind for the hard work of becoming a parent;